Pranay032/Advanced-Physical-Design-with-OpenLane-using-Sky-130/README.md

 ![syyynth](https://user-images.githubusercontent.com/118599201/215535637-2e8e9ce4-2b1a-4a98-955c-ca294b447e78.png)
 ![synth-04](https://user-images.githubusercontent.com/118599201/215535703-1f469e91-3d55-4b5b-97ff-da9b362eaad2.png)
 Next floorplan is run, followed by placement:
+To run the floorplan for the design using a custom standard cell, the standard command "run_floorplan" produces an error.
+To resolve this issue, we will need to take a longer route and use the internal commands to have greater control over the process.

+The first step in this process is to run the "floorplan" command using the following command:
 ```
 init_floorplan
 ```
 ![init](https://user-images.githubusercontent.com/118599201/215540445-ffef8df8-a424-4430-b951-0c00164c86e9.png)
+Then, the second step is to run the IO placer using the following command.
 ```
 place_io
 ```
 ![ioplace](https://user-images.githubusercontent.com/118599201/215540660-56fc54a0-960c-4953-9e86-b235623152f1.png)
+The goal of global placement is to generate a legal placement of blocks that meets the design constraints and sets the foundation for the next step of the design flow.
 ```
 global_placement_or
 ```
 ![global](https://user-images.githubusercontent.com/118599201/215546247-f3ddf303-ca48-4f89-8d22-b2f157189942.png)
+In detailed placement, the blocks or components are placed in a more specific location and orientation on the chip, taking into account the interconnections between the blocks, routing channels, and the overall area utilization of the chip.
+The output of the detailed placement step is a detailed layout of the circuit, which serves as the basis for the next step in the design flow.
 ```
 detailed_placement
 ```
 ![detailed](https://user-images.githubusercontent.com/118599201/215547349-7b4fcabd-3b73-49ce-a78e-8c19efe92a79.png)
+To prevent irregularities in the power rails, we place tap and decap cells using the following command:
 ```
 tap_decap_or
 ```
 ![tap](https://user-images.githubusercontent.com/118599201/215541582-a54d264a-b2f8-444e-ba62-d6b826418ad3.png)
+We re-run the detailed placement after placing the tap and decap cells.
+This is done to adjust specific components so that they don't violate any rules, taking into account the wire lengths and capacitances estimated in the previous detailed placement run.
+The command used is the same:
 ```
 detailed_placement
 ```
 ![tap next](https://user-images.githubusercontent.com/118599201/215541443-58daaed9-2fed-4377-bba3-9cce130dbe6c.png)
+To generate the Power Distribution Network (PDN), we use the following command:
 ```
 gen_pdn
 ```